Dr Jian Shi

 - Location: 7.28 LIGHT Laboratories

 After obtaining my PhD on ion channel pharmacology from Chinese Academy of Science in 2008, I came to England for my postdoctoral research on cardiovascular TRPC channels at University of London prior to moving to University of Leeds as a Wellcome Trust research fellow.
 Then I was awarded a prestigious BHF Intermediate Basic Science Research Fellowship in 2016, which enabled me to start my independent research on endothelial Piezo1 channel.
-Currently I am a tenure-track University Academic Fellow based in LICAMM, School of Medicine.
+Currently I am a tenure-track University Academic Fellow (Assistant Professor) based in LICAMM, School of Medicine.

 - Principle Investigator